autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 - How to [Transfer Liquid Newton](/delegators/transfer-lntn/).

-## Penalty Absorbing Stake (PAS)
+## Penalty-Absorbing Stake (PAS)

-Autonity implements a [_penalty absorbing stake (PAS)_](glossary/#penalty-absorbing-stake-pas) model where validator [self-bonded](/glossary/#self-bonded) stake is slashed in priority to [delegated](/glossary/#delegated) stake when applying slashing penalties for accountability events.
+Autonity implements a [_penalty absorbing stake (PAS)_](/glossary/#penalty-absorbing-stake-pas) model where validator [self-bonded](/glossary/#self-bonded) stake is slashed in priority to [delegated](/glossary/#delegated) stake when applying [slashing penalties](/glossary/#slashing-penalty) for accountability events.

 Slashing priority is simply:

 - [self-bonded](/glossary/#self-bonded) stake is slashed as first priority until exhausted
 - [delegated](/glossary/#delegated) stake is slashed as second priority when the slashing amount exceeds the amount of self-bonded stake available.

-In the PAS model self-bonded stake absorbs any slashing penalties before they are applied pro-rata to the remaining delegated stake.
+In the PAS model self-bonded stake has a different risk profile to delegated stake _because it provides loss absorbing capital in the case of a slashing event_.
+For this reason, Liquid Newton is only minted for delegated stake to ensure validator liquid newton has a uniform risk profile.

+{{% alert title="Note" %}}
-Consequently, validator operator stake ("skin in the game") is at first risk and provides loss absorbing capital in the case of a slashing event.
-Self-bonding stake is not just a source of income but a public commitment to the operational integrity of a validator node by a validator operator.
+Self-bonding stake by a validator puts "skin in the game" and is a public commitment to the operational integrity of a validator node by a validator operator.
 Potential stake delegators can use the amount of self-bonded stake of a validator as a decision factor when conducting due diligence before staking.
+{{% /alert %}}

 ## Staking rewards

-Staking rewards are a distribution of fee revenue entitlement to stakeholders delegating stake to the consensus committee.
+Staking rewards are a distribution of fee revenue entitlement to all holders of bonded stake actively backing consensus.
 Reward distribution takes place _pro-rata_ to the share of total stake bonded to validators in the consensus committee.
 The fee revenue comes from the _base fees_ charged for computing transactions included in blocks committed to the system ledger.
 The optional _priority fee_ of a transaction is not included in the rewards pool but awarded to the block proposer according to the EIP 1559 transaction fee mechanism.

+{{% alert title="Note" %}}
+For more detail on EIP 1559 and the distinction between _base fee_ and _priority fee_, see [Transaction fees](/concepts/system-model/#transaction-fees) in the System model.
+{{% /alert %}}

 Staking rewards are collected by protocol and accumulate in a protocol account as blocks are processed throughout a block epoch.
-The fees are out of circulation until epoch end, at which point the protocol distributes them _pro rata_ to their share of the stake bonding the committee to the validator committee members.
+The fees are out of circulation until epoch end, at which point the protocol distributes them to validator committee members.
+Rewards are then distributed to validator self-bonded and delegated stake holders _pro rata_ to their share of the validator's total bonded stake.
 After this distribution, the rewards become _claimable_ by stake delegators.
-Delegators then claim fees in a "pull" model, at the frequency they choose.
+Delegators then [claim rewards](/concepts/staking/#claiming-rewards) in a "pull" model, at the frequency they choose.

-For more detail on EIP 1559 and the distinction between _base fee_ and _priority fee_, see [Transaction fees](/concepts/system-model/#transaction-fees) in the System model.

-### Reward distribution

-The _priority fee_ reward is distributed to the validator proposing the block each block.

-Stake delegation rewards are distributed to validator committee members at each block epoch end, at which point they become claimable by stake delegators.

 As rewards are distributed, due fees are deducted from fee revenue by the protocol: